This article is a list of Tapestry Board Game Civilizations, together with short strategic advice on how to play them.

 Factions in Tapestry are an interesting breed.
 In a civilization game, you’d normally expect nations or ancient civilizations to be featured, but in Tapestry, the developer has taken a different path.
 Civilizations are separated by their belief and politics, which also directly describe their abilities and style of play.
-This is a list of Tapestry Board Game Civilizations, together with some short strategic advice on playing them.

 The Alchemists love to push their luck in the hopes of accelerated advancement.